-5.4 marketing channels = the average number of channels used in 2017 by advertisers according to Salesforce’s 2020 Report.
+According to Salesforce’s 2020 Report, 5.4 = the average number of marketing channels used in 2017 by advertisers.
 In 2018, it will climb to 6.2 different channels.

-Now enter the Army’s squander of $220 million ad dollars discovered when Adweek acquired an Oct.
+Now enter a real-life example of measurement shortfall.
+The U.S. Army’s squander of $220 million ad dollars discovered via Adweek’s Oct.
 5, 2017 audit document titled “The Army’s Marketing and Advertising Program, Return on Investment.”

-The audit revealed, “only 3 of the 23 marketing programs generated a positive impact during the year…For [fiscal years 2018-2023], AMRG would continue to use about $220 million for the same ineffective marketing programs.”
+The audit revealed, “only 3 of the 23 marketing programs generated a positive impact during the year…For [fiscal years 2018-2023], the U.S. Army would continue to use $220 million for the same ineffective marketing programs.”

 $220 million of waste discovered: paid for by every American tax payer.

-The Army, like 87% of all advertisers, didn’t use any advanced advertising attribution, and the Army used > 5.4 marketing channels.
+The Army, like 87% of all advertisers, didn’t use modern advertising attribution, and the Army used > 5.4 marketing channels.

 5.4 ≠ 1 (Junior High Math)